captn3m0/captn3m0.github.com/_drafts/encryption-tools.md

 [^6]: The domain is stuck in a legal limbo, because of an [ongoing case between my registrar and NIXI](https://our.in/mitsu-ceo-got-upset-with-the-nixi-proceedings/) (which runs the `.in` registry).
 If you have any suggestions/ideas, please [reach out](/contact).
 [^7]: I have [my own git server](https://git.captnemo.in/explore/repos) configured as a fallback if it goes down.
 I ensure the same controls on my Git server as Gitea, and it runs in my living room.
 [^8]: I lost my previous GPG key because my Yubikey stopped working
+[^10]: The one major exception is lastpass, which I no longer recommend.

 [passforios]: https://mssun.github.io/passforios/ 'Open Source, no-network, minimalist pass client for iOS'
 [okc]: https://www.openkeychain.org/